faibl/mailjet-bundle/README.md

   ## Set error-receiver address
   receiver_errors: 'error_address@mail.de'
   ## Disable delivery for all accounts.
-This activates mailjets snadbox
+This activates mailjets sandbox
-  delivery_disabled: true
+  delivery_enabedl: false
   ## Override delivery-address for all mailings.
 Mailings will only be send to this address
   delivery_addresses: ['delivery_address1@mail.de', 'delivery_address2@mail.de']